Algeria's Bouteflika - from revolutionary to ailing recluse

 He welcomed Che Guevara, and a young Nelson Mandela got his first military training in Algeria.
 Black Panther Eldridge Cleaver, on the run from U.S. police, was given refuge.
 Cleaver held court in his Algiers safe house with Timothy Leary, the drug-taking high priest of U.S. counter-culture.

 As president of the U.N.
-General Assembly, Bouteflika invited Yasser Arafat to address the body in 1974, a historic step toward international recognition of the Palestinian cause.
+General Assembly, Bouteflika invited Yasser Arafat to address the body in 1974, a historic step towards international recognition of the Palestinian cause.

 By the end of the 1970s, though, Bouteflika had fallen from favor at home and went into exile.
 He returned to public life when Algeria was being ravaged by a conflict with Islamist militants which killed an estimated 200,000 people.